ami-GS/cuimeter/README.md

 - `func (self *YourHint) getInterval() time.Duration`
   - already defined, but you can override

+## Flags
+Flags user can set are as bellows
+- --target
+  Indicates which file/url data will be read, at least one target need to be set

 ## TODO
 - Flexible number of targets (up to 2 targets as of now)